serugio/goRest/README.md

 - make sure to download the repo
 - do checkout to 'master' branch
 - execute 'npm install'
-- execute 'npm run E2ETest' which is a custom command to execute the automated test case.
+- execute 'npm run postman-test' which is a custom command to execute the automated postman collection through newman.

 ## ABOUT THE SOLUTION